cisco-ce/workspace-integrations-nodejs/README.md

 * spark:xapi_statuses
 * spark:xapi_commands

-You can also update device configurations if you use **spark-admin:devices_write**, but this is not recommended (and admins will probably be hesitant to allow integrations that require this).
+You can also update device configurations if you use **spark-admin:devices_write**, but this is not recommended for public/global integrations(admins will probably be hesitant to allow integrations that require this).

 ## Limitations